Creator Taxes: Product Gifts, 1099s & International Deals

 Product gifts are taxable income

-This is the fact that catches most creators off guard.
+This catches most creators off guard.

 The multi-platform 1099 nightmare